odoo/documentation/inventory/management/reporting/valuation_methods_anglo_saxon.rst

 At the end of the month or year, the accountant posts one journal entry representing the value of the physical inventory.

-This is the default configuration in Odoo and it works out-of-the-box.
-Check following operations and find out how Odoo is managing the accounting postings.
+This is the default configuration in Twenty20 and it works out-of-the-box.
+Check following operations and find out how Twenty20 is managing the accounting postings.

 .. rst-class:: alternatives doc-aside